gokhandemirhan/personal-site/content/posts/2021-12-28-a-day-with-gatsby-bash-and-a-lot-of-reading.md

 ```

 ### Summary
-As you can see, Gatsby is really powerful and a huge plugin ecosystem around it thanks to opensource.
-On next post I will explain how I connected this blog wit Netlify CMS, autoposting to dev.to and hashnode.
+As you can see, Gatsby is really powerful and has a huge plugin ecosystem around it thanks to opensource.
+On next post I will explain how I connected this blog with Netlify CMS, autoposting to dev.to and hashnode.

 Thanks for reading!